 What a trip!

-I've told the story before, but as we were about to begin the road trip, I took our rather decrepit Volkswagen to a mechanic, and when I asked him if we’d make it to Texas his reply was, “Hell, Mister, I don’t think you’ll make it out of town!”
+As we were about to begin the road trip, I took our rather decrepit Volkswagen to a mechanic, and when I asked him if we’d make it to Texas his reply was, “Hell, Mister, I don’t think you’ll make it out of town!”
 We did, though.
 We arrived with our (then) three very young children, our dog and a hamster, along with whatever supplies we could pack in around them.

 On the day we left Rhode Island I was removed from the clerical ranks of the Episcopal diocese – officially deposed by the Episcopal bishop, George Hunt.
 My salary was terminated, we were immediately stricken from all diocesan insurance policies, and even my small pension plan had been confiscated.
 As we approached San Antonio, we were entering the unknown.
 I wasn't sure even how to start a new work in the untested Pastoral Provision of Pope John Paul II, and I had no sense of a vocation to be a pioneer.
 Of course, God had a plan.
 It would have been nice at the time to have known what it was, but I suppose He wanted us to learn to walk in faith, which we did.

-A lot of memories can get packed into thirty-four years, but of all of them perhaps the most vivid is when we caught sight of the sign that said "Entering San Antonio."
+A lot of memories can get packed into thirty-six years, but of all of them perhaps the most vivid is when we caught sight of the sign that said "Entering San Antonio."
 Actually, it probably should have said, "Entering the most exciting and blessed time of your life!"